cyberchitta/llm-context.py/README.md

 3. Run `lc-select` to choose files for context.
 4. For small repos: Run `lc-gencontext`.
    For large repos: Run both `lc-gencontext` and `lc-outlines`, and combine their output.
-5. Paste the generated context into your LLM chat.
+5. Paste the generated context into your LLM chat, Claude Project, or GPT uploaded files.
-6. Inform the LLM about the presence and nature of the context you've provided.
+6. Inform the LLM about the presence and nature of the context you've provided, most likely via the System or Custom prompt.

 ### Providing Files to LLM (for large repos)